Fast Power Curve Approximation for Posterior Analyses: The Sampling Distribution of Posterior Probabilities

-The dimension reduction method proposed in Section \ref{samp:dim} uses the posterior approximation in (\ref{eqn:bvm_mle}) that does not account for the prior distributions.
+The method for mapping posteriors to $[0,1]^{2d}$ proposed in Section \ref{samp:dim} does not account for the prior distributions.
 The Laplace approximation to the posterior of $\theta$ in (\ref{eqn:norm}) that accounts for the priors requires an observed sample $\boldsymbol{y}^{_{(n)}}$ -- not just the maximum likelihood estimates $\hat{\boldsymbol{\eta}}_{1,n}$ and $ \hat{\boldsymbol{\eta}}_{2,n}$.
-In this subsection, we present two methods for low-dimensional posterior approximation that account for the priors.
-The first method is ideal when the design distributions belong to the exponential family \citep{lehmann1998theory}, whereas the second method allows for more flexibility when specifying the models $f(y; \boldsymbol{\eta}_{1,0})$ and $f(y; \boldsymbol{\eta}_{2,0})$.
+In this subsection, we present two methods for posterior mapping that account for the priors.
+The first method is ideal when the design distributions belong to the exponential family \citep{lehmann1998theory}, whereas the second method allows for more flexibility when specifying the models $f(y; \boldsymbol{\eta}_j)$.

 When the design distributions belong to the exponential family, the relevant probability mass or density function takes the form